5 reasons I want to visit Karuizawa

 The JR TOKYO Wide Pass, and where you can use it.
 (Image credit: JR East)

 The JR TOKYO Wide Pass is an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 3 consecutive days.
-At ¥10,180, you can use it to travel from Tokyo to Karuizawa, and many other places within the designated areas.
-You can also make seat reservations online for free, up to 1 month in advance, here.
-If you like to know more about the pass, you can have a look here.
+At ¥15,000, you can use it to travel from Tokyo to Karuizawa, and many other places within the designated areas.
+You can also make seat reservations online for free, up to 1 month in advance, on the JR-EAST Train Reservation.